visgl/deck.gl/_posts/2017-03-31-introducing-deckgl-v4.md

 When we did our first [external announcement](https://eng.uber.com/deck-gl-framework/) of deck.gl in November 2016 (announcing the deck.gl v3 release), we also stated our intention to improve and expand deck.gl's layer catalog in future releases, and that is a major part of what we are doing now through the deck.gl v4 release.

 deck.gl v3 saw rapid adoption across a number of internal data visualization applications here at Uber, and it didn't take long before an impressive list of new layers had been developed to support these applications.
-For layers are reused between multiple applications, it became clear that open sourcing them in a new official deck.gl release would likely to benefit both to internal and external developers.
+For layers that were reused between multiple applications, it became clear that open sourcing them in a new official deck.gl release would be likely to benefit both to internal and external developers.

-In deck.gl v4, the core layer catalog in deck.gl effectively doubles in size to over a dozen.
-They are carefully audited, tested and documented [layers](https://uber.github.io/deck.gl/#/documentation/layer-catalog), covering a significantly wider array of geospatial visualization use cases.
+In deck.gl v4, the core layer catalog in deck.gl effectively doubles in size to over a dozen [layers](https://uber.github.io/deck.gl/#/documentation/layer-catalog).
+These layers are carefully audited, tested and documented, covering a significantly wider array of geospatial visualization use cases.

 Obviously, while the new layers are the big stars of the release, deck.gl v4 includes more than just the layers.
 It stems from almost five months of intensive development, and incorporates improvements addressing a long list of comments, suggestions, bug reports and feature requests from both internal and external users.
 If you are already a deck.gl v3 user, we believe that as you start working with v4, you will find few areas, whether in terms of APIs, documentation, examples or actual code, that haven't received some level of additional polish.